Key Learning Points

 Phlegm Colour is one thing.
-What the phlegm looks like is another!
+What its consistency looks like is another!

 The denser the phlegm, either the greater the Heat applied to it, or the longer it has cooked.

 Just like on your stove, if you turn up the heat on a soup you are making, it will become thicker.
 Or you could put it on low, forget about it, and then be reminded only too late by the smell of burning, at which point the fluids have boiled away, leaving just solids, which quickly carbonise.

 So, thick lumpy or stringy phlegm has been cooking for longer.